Nemiok/DragAndDropCalculator/README.md

 "Drag and Drop Calculator" is a calculator that has Drag and Drop functionality.

-The functionality is provided with react-beautiful-dnd.
+The functionality is provided with react-dnd library.

 The goal of D&D functionality here is to provide user with ability to design calculator according to his or her taste.